Posts

 A Wordless Diary: A Reverie

-A short story.
+A short story that brings forth the unseen dangers of unlearning, cyclic traps, and an unexpected transfer of agency.
 There was a diary before me.
 I heard a voice.
 It said, "Sadhan, write."
 But I could not.
 I picked up my favourite pen and flipped open the first page in the diary.
 It smelled freshly untouched by a writer's hands.
 The writer's creative instinct in me grew excited at the ancient smell that escaped the diary's pages and travelled to my nose, enlivening me.
 But there was a mellowed, in-the-background, melancholic nostalgia that hummed in the vastness of my mental space.
 But I could not write.
 I was not exhausted.
 I had become weary of putting my thoughts down on paper.
 Another voice spoke, "How ironic Sadhan!
 On the one hand, what you call the 'creative instinct', blooms life and meaning into you.
 And on the other hand, you feel weary of writing itself."
 I agreed to the voice.
-Living in ambiguous irony and mental uncertainty was usual for Sadhan.
-Remember, not a lack of clarity or ficklemindedness.
-Just something subtler and more an...
+Living in ambiguous irony and mental uncertainty was us...

 A Strange Tree: A Reverie